apoorv33/azure-arm/README.md

-# GitHub Action for Azure CLI
+# GitHub Action for Azure Resource Manager

-With Azure CLI GitHub Action, you can automate your workflow by executing [Azure CLI](https://github.com/Azure/azure-cli) commands to manage Azure resources inside of an Action.
+With ARM GitHub Action, you can automate your workflow by executing [Azure CLI](https://github.com/Azure/azure-cli) commands to deploy ARM templates and manage Azure resources.

 The action executes the Azure CLI Bash script on a user defined Azure CLI version.
 If the user does not specify a version, latest CLI version is used.
 Read more about various Azure CLI versions [here](https://github.com/Azure/azure-cli/releases).